msudol/Hello-Atmosphere/README.md

 Learn more @ https://atmosphere.anaren.com

 This demo application should connect to an Anaren "MSDB" programmed with the sample project from the Atmopshere IDE called "UI Demo".

+Check /firmware in this repository for the .hex file to program with this example.

-Program the MSDB with UI Demo to test BLE connectivity.
+Program the MSDB with UI Demo firmware to test BLE connectivity.

 1. Use this sample application as a skeleton to build your own projects, simply replace the following files with files in your downloaded app source: